-This zone type is normally used with motion detectors and has a standard exit delay time.
+This zone type has a standard exit delay time.

 If the panel is Away armed (a delay zone is violated during the exit delay, or the Away function key is used), the Interior Delay zone will work the same as the Interior zone [04].